david-slatinek/kf34/README.md

  <img alt="Postman" src="https://img.shields.io/badge/Postman-FF6C37?style=for-the-badge&logo=postman&logoColor=red"/>
 </div>

 The API was made with a python framework **flask** with GraphQL and returns data in JSON format.
-The API is hosted on Heroku, and it's running inside a docker container.
+The API is hosted on Heroku and runs inside a docker container.
 To make the API production-ready, we used the **gunicorn** server.

-To prevent unauthorized access, we use API keys along with the HTTPS protocol - provided by Heroku.
+We use API keys along with the HTTPS protocol - provided by Heroku to prevent unauthorized access.

 Main method:
 ```python
 def valid():
     return False if request.headers.get('X-API-Key') != app.config["KEY"] else True